dgvergel/dgvergel.github.io/_posts/2026-08-24-parallel-directory-traversal.md

 of hardware threads.
 However, this value should be interpreted as an indicative upper bound and not necessarily as the optimal number of workers.
 In practice, performance may saturate at a lower thread count due to factors such as contention on the shared queue, the underlying storage device, or limitations imposed by the file system itself.
-In particular, different storage technologies, such as NVMe SSDs and mechanical hard drives, may scale quite differently.
+In particular, different storage technologies may scale quite differently: modern NVMe SSDs can often sustain higher degrees of concurrent access than mechanical drives.
 </div>

 As an example, on a system equipped with an 11th Gen Intel Core i5-1135G7 processor running at 2.40 GHz,